Reformation in Italy: Pre-Reformation Italy

 During the 12th and 13th centuries a wide variety of religious dissidents appeared in Northwestern Italy and in Rome (like the patarini, the dulcinians, Arnaldo da Brescia); however, all were eliminated.
 Only one small group from the 12th century – Waldensians – was an exception.
 The Waldensians settled in inaccessible valleys of the western Alps where, thanks to their effective defence, they obtained a reduced freedom of faith (in 1561), after they had adhered to Reformation about 1532.

 A Dominican friar, Girolamo Savonarola (1452–1498), is regarded as the predecessor of Martin Luther in Italy: he stigmatized the debauchery and abuses of the Catholic clergy, as well as demanding a "moral revival" and the destruction of statues and images at churches.
 However, in contrast with Luther, Savonarola did not gain the protection of influential patrons, and his action was of short duration.
 It was limited only to Florence, and soon Savonarola was hanged and burned.
-Savanarola's Florentine contemporaries Marsilio Ficino and Giovanni Pico della Mirandola attempted what has been termed a “Hermetic Reformation," but their Hermetic and Neoplatonic doctrines did not result in the emergence of a Protestant denomination.
+Savonarola's Florentine contemporaries Marsilio Ficino and Giovanni Pico della Mirandola attempted what has been termed a “Hermetic Reformation," but their Hermetic and Neoplatonic doctrines did not result in the emergence of a Protestant denomination.

 Prof. Dr. Emidio Campi writes that the history of the Italian Reformation has been not yet thoroughly examined.
 Naples was one important centre of the Reformation.
 There, at the end of the 15th century, a so-called Spirituali circle was formed.
 It was concentrated around Spanish immigrant Juan de Valdés, who propagated Christian mysticism.
 In the 16th century, Venice and its possession Padua were temporarily places of refuge for Italian Protestants.
 These cities, along with Lucca, were important centres of the Italian Reformation because they were easily reached by new religious ideas spreading from the North.
 However, Protestantism there was quickly destroyed by the Inquisition.
 Italian Protestants fled mainly to German duchies and to Switzerland.